jsonkenyon/doge/README.md

     $ cargo build
     $ cargo test

-- The [just](https://github.com/casey/just) command runner can be used to run some helpful development commands, in a manner similar to `make`.
-Run `just --list` to get an overview of what’s available.

-- If you are compiling a copy for yourself, be sure to run `cargo build --release` or `just build-release` to benefit from release-mode optimisations.
+- If you are compiling a copy for yourself, be sure to run `cargo build --release` or `make build-release` to benefit from release-mode optimisations.
 Copy the resulting binary, which will be in the `target/release` directory, into a folder in your `$PATH`.
 `/usr/local/bin` is usually a good choice.

 - To compile and install the manual pages, you will need [pandoc](https://pandoc.org/).
-The `just man` command will compile the Markdown into manual pages, which it will place in the `target/man` directory.
+The `make man` command will compile the Markdown into manual pages, which it will place in the `target/man` directory.
 To use them, copy them into a directory that `man` will read.
 `/usr/local/share/man` is usually a good choice.

 ### ~~Container image~~
-#### These may still work but they will be unstable as I might break them.
+#### These may still work but they will be ***unstable*** as I might break them.

 To build the container image of doge, you can use Docker or Kaniko.
 Here an example using Docker: